2 min read

 Shane Snow Dec 31, 2021 7:50:54 PM

-WHY YOU SHOULD HIRE PEOPLE THAT ADD TO YOUR CULTURE, NOT FIT IT
+PEOPLE Should ADD TO your company CULTURE, NOT FIT IT.

 When I was a few years into running my first big company, I went to a mentor of mine with a concern.
 I wanted to know how we could keep our company's great culture going even as we faced the need to hire a more diverse workforce.
 How were we to square the need for "culture fit" with the need for more different people?

 What my mentor said changed my life as a leader:

 “You don’t want culture fit.
 What you need is culture add.”